dizlex/dizlex/README.md

 - 👋 Hi, I’m Alejandro an MSc geophysics graduate from KU (khalifa university)
 - 👀 I’m interested in data science.
 - 🌱 I’m currently learning data science at LeWagon mexico.
-- 💞️ (For nerds) I’m looking to collaborate on minimal shear-wave amplitude data processing.
+- 💞️ (For nerds) I’m looking to for literature and collaboration on minimal shear-wave amplitude data processing.
 - 📫 How to reach me alex.9.diaz.uae@gmail.com

 <!---